pindaroso/zksnark-verifier-standard/eip-zkSNARK-verifier.md

 This standard was initially proposed by EY, and was inspired in particular by the requirements of businesses wishing to keep their agreements, transactions, and supply chain activities confidential—all whilst still benefiting from the commonly cited strengths of blockchains and smart contracts.

+:warning: TODO: Explain the benefits to and perspective of a consumer of information.
+I.e. the thing that interfaces with the standard verifier.

 ## Specification
 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119.